spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws/08-create-cluster.md

 14. Click on **Next**.

-15. The settings page is where you can configure the patching schedule, security scans, backup settings, and setup Role Based Access Control (RBAC).
+15. The settings page is where you can configure the patching schedule, security scans, backup settings, and set up Role Based Access Control (RBAC).
 Review the cluster settings and make changes if needed.
 Click on **Validate**.

 16. Review the settings summary and click on **Finish Configuration** to deploy the cluster.
-Be aware that provisioning IaaS clusters can take approximately 15 - 30 min depending on the cluster profile and the node pool configuration.
+Provisioning IaaS clusters can take 15 - 30 minutes depending on the cluster profile and the node pool configuration.

 The cluster details page of the cluster contains the status and details of the deployment.
 Use this page to track the deployment progress.